VitJRBOG/libkeeper/libkeeper-api/README.md

 -   `id` - type: integer.
 Note ID.
 -   `title` - type: string.
 Title of the note.
 -   `c_date` - type: string.
 Note creation date in unix timestamp format.
+-   `categories` - type: list of strings.
+A list of the category names of this note.

 **Server response examples:**